Meerkat Garden Ornaments for Spring

 Your UNIQUE online guide to watching meerkats created in response to the loads of emails we got asking, "Where can I see meerkats in the UK?".

-Our updated list for 2013 features over 50 zoos, parks and gardens in England, Wales, Scotland and Northern Ireland where you can watch meerkats in their own 'manor' this Easter.
+Our exclusive list features over 50 zoos, parks and gardens in England, Wales, Scotland and Northern Ireland where you can watch meerkats in their own 'manor'.

 You can't buy a real meerkat here, but you can adopt a meerkat in the wild with a special gift pack, helping to conserve these adorable animals in their natural habitat.